 Why do you not allow visits to your cattery/home?

 We do not allow casual visits due to health and safety concerns for our cats and family.
 Young kittens are susceptible to germs.
 Their immune systems are not fully developed so we like to keep their exposure to a minimum.
-We of course welcome all new families picking up kittens.
+We of course welcome all new families picking up or picking out their kittens.
 We apologize for any inconvenience this may cause but health and safety are top priority.